SwanseaUniversityMedical/concept-library/README.md

 >***[!]
 Note:**
 To test the transpiling, minification or compression steps, OR; if you have made changes to the Docker container or its images it is recommended that you run a local, pre-production build*

+#### Profiles
+The test docker compose has several profiles that can be used to set up your environment:
+1. `live` - this starts both the celery and mailhog services
+2. `email` - this starts the mailhog service only

+#### Running the Container
 >***[!]
 Note:**
-If you do not want to start the celery services you can remove the "--profiles live" argument
+If you do not want to start the celery services you can remove the "--profile live" argument*

 To build a local, pre-production build:
 1. Open a terminal